Konstantin Kalinin

 The outreach is short and specific, typically one of these:

 The tone matters here.
-It can’t sound like marketing automation.
-It needs to sound like a helpful operator who’s seen this movie before.
+Marketing-automation voice kills it.
+It has to read like a helpful operator who’s seen this movie before.

-Even though this outreach is “proactive,” it’s still customer-facing.
+Even though this outreach goes out before the customer asks, it’s still customer-facing.
 So the same rule applies:

 OpenClaw can draft outreach, but it does not send without human approval.